CarlTBarnes/Date-Time-Number-Tool/README.md

 ___
 ### Number Pictures ... or Any Others @E @P @D @T @S

-Try out any @Picture and Value to see how it formats.
+Try out any @Picture and Value to see how it formats two ways: `Format(Value,@Picture)` function and `ENTRY(@Picture)` the screen library.
+Sometimes there is a difference.
+One place this is likely is with Any Screen.

-You can test how DeFromat() works with and without the @Picture for any Value.
+You can test how DeFormat() works with and without the @Picture for any Value.
+Common things to try would be a Date format like @D6 DD/MM/YYYY while no @Picture assumes @D2 MM/DD/YYYY.

 ![number tab](images/readme5.png)